rittmananalytics/dwa/README.md

   warehouse: your_warehouse # The name of your Snowflake warehouse.
   warehouse_name: snowflake # The type of your warehouse (currently, only `snowflake` is supported).
 ```
+### Optional - Setting Up the OpenAI API Key
+To utilize the Large Language Model (`--llm`) functionality, you need to set the OpenAI API key in your environment variables.
+The key should be assigned to the variable `OPENAI_API_KEY`.

 ***
 ## Assumptions About Your Data Warehouse